GoogleCloudPlatform/terraform-google-secured-data-warehouse/modules/data_governance/README.md

 This sub module allows you to create:

-- A Cloud [Data Loss Prevention](https://cloud.google.com/dlp/docs) (DLP) [de-identification template](https://cloud.google.com/dlp/docs/deidentify-sensitive-data) that uses a [Format-preserving encryption transformation](https://cloud.google.com/dlp/docs/samples/dlp-deidentify-fpe)
+- A Cloud [Data Loss Prevention](https://cloud.google.com/dlp/docs) (DLP) [de-identification template](https://cloud.google.com/dlp/docs/deidentify-sensitive-data) from a json template file provided by the user.
-- A Cloud [Key Management Service](https://cloud.google.com/kms/docs) (KMS) keyring and key to be used by the DLP template.
+- A Cloud [Key Management Service](https://cloud.google.com/kms/docs) (KMS) keyring and key.
+- A [KMS wrapped crypto key](https://cloud.google.com/dlp/docs/transformations-reference#crypto) created from a secret provided by the user that can be used by the DLP template.

 ## Compatibility